jmondo/life-hacks/README.md

 * Whenever you aren't tired and need to sleep.

-Not good for:
-* Insomniacs.
-If you normally can't sleep when you are tired, this won't really help.
-It just makes you tired.

 ### Traveling East Part 2: _I'm exhausted at work!_

 **Caffeine** is a fine solution for this.
 It blocks your tired receptors, directly making you less tired.
 Also increases focus and athletic performance.
 Works better for non-coffee addicts.
 Explanation on how it works from [ASAPScience (video)](https://www.youtube.com/watch?v=4YOwEqGykDM).
 One coffee (or 100mg if taken in pill form) should be enough for non-regular caffeine drinkers.
 But do this instead: